seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 No medicine in the world can do thee good;
 In thee there is not half an hour of life;
 The treacherous instrument is in thy hand,
-Unbated and envenom'd: the foul practise
+Unbated and envenom'd: the foul practice
 Hath turn'd itself on me lo, here I lie,
 Never to rise again: thy mother's poison'd:
 I can no more: the king, the king's to blame.

 **HAMLET**
 The point!--envenom'd too!
 Then, venom, to thy work.

-*Stabs KING CLAUDIUS*
+*\[Stabs KING CLAUDIUS]*

 **All**
 Treason! treason!